The False Promise of the Civil Nuclear Deal

 July 14, 2011

-Six years ago, President George W. Bush and Prime Minister Manmohan Singh announced their commitment to a civil nuclear energy cooperation agreement at the White House.
+By Michael Krepon - Six years ago, President George W. Bush and Prime Minister Manmohan Singh announced their commitment to a civil nuclear energy cooperation agreement at the White House.
 The Bush administration pledged to take the lead in persuading the 46-member Nuclear Suppliers Group to make an exception to its restrictive rules to permit nuclear commerce with India.
 In return, the deal's backers in the United States expected profits, jobs and a transformed U.S.-India partnership to help counter China's rise.

 Prior U.S. administrations had worked hard to beef up the NSG by persuading its members to operate by consensus and by trying to condition nuclear commerce to the acceptance of full-scope safeguards and tougher inspections.
 India couldn't possibly meet these tests, given its nuclear weapon programs.
 The Bush administration judged that the potential benefits of making an exception for India were worth the risks to the Nonproliferation Treaty and the NSG, the only cartel ever designed to prevent profit-taking.